 1. Application Form.
-Prospect students interested in applying to Olivet University must submit the application form from http://apply.olivetuniversity.edu.
-Olivet University does not accept the Common Application.
+Prospective students interested in applying to Olivet University must submit the application form from http://apply.myolivet.com/ Olivet University does not accept the Common Application

-2. Essays.
-Applicants must submit a written essay approximately 700-1000 words in length describing their personal faith in Jesus Christ.
-Applicants must also submit their admission essay no less than 1000 words, describing their reason for applying to the University and their study plan.
-All applicants to Olivet University should evince a strong a Christian character, potential for effectiveness in Christian ministry, and the scholastic ability and emotional maturity to handle a higher education experience.
+2. Admission Essay.
+Applicants must submit a written admission essay.
+Admission essay Part I should be approximately 700-1000 words in length describing their personal faith in Jesus Christ.
+Admission essay Part II should be no less than 1000 words, describing their reason for applying to the University and their study plan.
+All applicants to Olivet University should evince a strong Christian character, the potential for effectiveness in Christian ministry, and the scholastic ability and emotional maturity to handle a higher education experience.

 6. Test Scores – Applicants must submit GRE/GMAT test scores, with exceptions.*

-*If an applicant submits multiple score reports, the highest score earned in each single sub score of the examination is used.
+If an applicant submits multiple score reports, the highest score earned in every single subscore of the examination is used.

-NOTE: GRE/GMAT test scores are not required to establish the admission eligibility of applicants with bachelor’s degree program grade point averages of 3.00 or above in a 4.0 scale.
-While applicants are not required to submit test scores to Olivet if they earn at least a 3.00 average, it is recommended that they submit standardized admission tests, which can be helpful for the purposes of advising and placement in appropriate courses.
+*NOTE: GRE/GMAT test scores are not required to establish the admission eligibility of applicants with bachelor’s degree program grade point averages of 3.00 or above on a 4.0 scale.
+While applicants are not required to submit test scores to Olivet if they earn at least a 3.00 average, it is recommended that they submit standardized admission tests, which can be helpful for advising and placement in appropriate courses.

 8. Recommendations.
 Applicants must submit at least three recommendation letters.
-One letter must be a reference from an Evangelical Assembly of Presbyterian Churches in America (EAPCA) church pastor who is knowledgeable about the applicant's church involvement.
-The other two recommendations should come from someone who is able to comment on your professional and educational goals and potential.
-This could be a professor or supervisor.
+One letter must be a reference from an Olivet Assembly (OA) church pastor who is familiar with the applicant's current church involvement.
+The other two recommendations should come from church members who can comment on your personal faith in Jesus Christ.
+This could be two committed members of your church.
 Recommendations may not be from a member of your immediate family or your spouse.

 9. Statement of Faith – Applicants must sign Olivet University's Statement of Faith.